jesuisse/godot-radial-menu-control/README.md

    3. `addons/RadialMenu/RadialMenu.tscn` is optional; it is only needed if you want to create RadialMenus by _instancing_ this scene.

-   4. `radial_menu_plugin.gd` and `plugin.cfg` are there for plugin initialisation if you want to use the RadialMenu control via the Godot plugin system.
+   4. `addons/RadialMenu/radial_menu_plugin.gd` and `addons/RadialMenu/plugin.cfg` are there for plugin initialisation if you want to use the RadialMenu control via the Godot plugin system.
 Otherwise they are optional.

  All other files, including those under `addons/RadialMenu/Demo`, are optional.